 What: Keep it simple and say what’s in the email

-Why: Focus on the benefit that matters to your audience
+Why: Focus on the benefit that matter to your audience

-Subject lines with about 50 characters (5 to 7 words) are the most common, while subject lines with 65 characters see the highest open rates on average.
+Subject lines with about 50 characters (5 to 7 words) are the most common, but on average, subject lines with 65 characters see the highest open rates.

 For preheaders, the optimal length is 40–70 characters.